kujhawk94/kujhawk94.github.io/_posts/2016-08-16-fastmail-smtp.md

 categories: postfix debian fastmail
 ---

 [Fastmail][5] provides outgoing [smtp services][3] to its users via an [app-specific password][4].
 Postfix configuration can be set to use Fastmail's servers for smtp with correct authentication headers (dkim, dmarc, spf).
-Before starting the postfix configuration, follow Fastmail's directions for creating an [app-specific password][4].  _Tim Wild noted preparation for the postfix configuration may also require [setting the server host name][9]._
+Before starting the postfix configuration, follow Fastmail's directions for creating an [app-specific password][4].  _Thanks to Tim Wild for noting preparation for the postfix configuration may require [setting the server host name][9]._

 Install `postfix` and associated packages for securing the connection.
 Select *Internet Site* during installation and set an appropriate FQDN.